xiaolai/regular-investing-in-box/docs/en/README.md

 ## Warning

-While financial trading markets are no doubt the best to make money through critical thinking and the application of knowledge, there’s also no other place where people are more severely punished for a lack of critical thinking.
+While the financial trading markets are no doubt the best to make money through critical thinking and the application of knowledge, there’s also no other place where people are more severely punished for a lack of critical thinking.

 > Investing is risky, so make your decisions carefully!

-As [Howard Stanley Marks](https://en.wikipedia.org/wiki/Howard_Marks_(investor)), who was listed as the 327<sup>th</sup> most wealthy person in United States in 2017, once said:
+As [Howard Stanley Marks](https://en.wikipedia.org/wiki/Howard_Marks_(investor)), who was listed as the 327<sup>th</sup> wealthiest person in the United States in 2017, once said:

 > “There are *old* investors, and there are *bold* investors, but there are no *old bold* investors.”